tango-controls/rfc/2/README.md

 * The Device MAY expose Attributes and/or Commands not defined by its Class.
 These are called Dynamic Attributes and/or Dynamic Commands respectively, see [RFC-XX]().

-* The Dynamic Attributes and Dynamic Commands MAY be added to the interface during Device Initialisation phase and/or Device Operation phase.
+* Dynamic Attributes and/or Dynamic Commands MAY be added to the Device Interface during transition from the phase Not Exported to the phase Exported.

+* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be added to the Device Interface.

+* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be removed from the Device Interface.

 ### Device lifecycle